Last Updated: April 5, 2021

 Canada Emergency Wage Subsidy (75% Subsidy)

-On November 19th the Federal Government extended the Canada Emergency Wage Subsidy (CEWS) through to June 21st, 2021.
+The Federal Government has extended the Canada Emergency Wage Subsidy (CEWS) through to June 21st, 2021.
 (Information and How to Apply).

-The CEWS program was also redesigned and additional information about eligibility, payment amounts – Information about the new program details can be found here: Canada Emergency Wage Subsidy Updates and Eligibility
+The CEWS program was also redesigned in November and additional information about eligibility, payment amounts – Information about the new program details can be found here: Canada Emergency Wage Subsidy Updates and Eligibility

-The changes included in the Government’s updated legislation:
+The important details from the Government’s current legislation:

 - Extended the program, with redesigned program details, until June 21, 2021.
 (Application Guide)